dhr2006/SCT_DS_1/README.md

 ## Overview

-This repository contains data science and analysis materials related to the SCT_DS_1 project.
+This repository contains data science and analysis materials related to the SCT_DS_1 project. this is my first task of intern from skill ctraft technology in data science domain

 ## Getting Started

 To get started with this project, please follow the instructions in the respective directories and documentation files.
+#dataset
+from kaggle /world-data-2023.csv

 ## Project Structure